 Alternative Economics (1994-1995)

 I was also interested in communitarianism, which was flourishing in the USA.
-I published the paper “I, We and She” in the Journal of Socio-Economics on Amitai Etzioni’s “person in the community” model.
+I published the paper entitled “I, We and She” in the Journal of Socio-Economics on Amitai Etzioni’s “person in the community” model.
 I suggested to include Mother Nature (“She”) among the players of socioeconomic life.
 My extended model states that the individual, the community, and the natural environment are irreducible entities and that the plurality of individual, social, and ecological values should be acknowledged.
-Only a right balance among individuals, communities, and nature can assure the survival and well-being of humnaity on the Earth.
+Only a right balance among individuals, communities, and nature can assure the survival and well-being of humanity on the Earth.

 The Netherland Institute for Advanced Studies (1996)

-I spent the fall semester in 1996 at the Netherland Institute for Advanced Studies (NIAS) in Wassenaar, The Netherlands.
+I spent the fall semester in 1996 at the Netherland Institute for Advanced Studies (NIAS) in The Netherlands.
 I was working on my project “Responsible Decision Making”.
 My departure point was that the most important decisions in business and politics are made in complex choice situations.
 In such situations the decision has wide-ranging consequences, and not only the decision maker but also other parties are affected by the outcome of the choice.
 For this reason responsibility is unavoidably present in complex choice situations.
 There are ethical norms that represent different duties of the decision makers.
-Also, various stakeholders represent values and interests that the decision makers should respect
+Also, various stakeholders have values and interests that the decision makers should respect.

 The aim of the project was to develop a model that would satisfy Amartya Sen’s requirements: (1) “to get an overall assessment of the ethical standing of an activity it is necessary not only to look at its own intrinsic value, but also at its instrumental role and its consequences on other things,” and (2) “the advantages of consequential reasoning involving interdependence and instrumental accounting, can be combined not only with intrinsic valuation, but also with position relativity and agent sensitivity.”

-My responsible-decision-making model suggests the selection of the least worst alternative in the decision space of deontological, goal-achievement, and stakeholder values.
+My responsible-decision-making model suggests the selection of the “least worst” alternative in the decision space of deontological, goal-achievement, and stakeholder values.
 The underlying principle is that the decision maker should find an optimal balance across different value dimensions.
-The irreducible complexity of business and public policy decisions can be handled by the help of the maximin rule that permits only limited tradeoffs among different values.
+The irreducible complexity of business and public policy decisions can be handled by the help of the “maximin” rule that permits only limited tradeoffs among different values.
 It implies that quality of life can be preserved and enhanced if decision makers pay equal attention to all the relevant value dimensions in the decision situation.
 Responsible decision making is not a luxury; rather, it is a precondition of life worthy to live.

 At NIAS I completed the first draft of my book presenting this model.
 After several revisions and further development the book, Responsible Decision Making was published by Transactions Publishers in 2008 in New Brunswick and London.

 NIAS provided me with a stimulating interdisciplinary atmosphere.
 I met nice colleagues, and some of them became friends of mine.
-The most important one was Gian-Vittorio Caprara, a personality psychologist from the University of Rome “La Sapienza.”
+The most important one was Gian-Vittorio Caprara, a personality and social psychologist from the University of Rome “La Sapienza.”
 Caprara is an original scholar with a strong interest in the ethical aspects of social behavior.
 He introduced me to Albert Bandura, the world-renowned psychologist at Stanford University.

 Albert Bandura (1925-2021)